Nakano Ward is redefining itself as “the new energized active location in Tokyo,” and is engaged in various development plans to make this a reality.

 Nakano station, which connects to all areas of the city and the country via Japan Rail and the metro, is also undergoing an extensive reconstruction.

 The two new large-scale office buildings will aid Nakano’s rebirth as a city of thriving business.
-Meanwhile, the north side of the redevelopment will be clustered with public facilities.
-Infrastructure will be revamped to support the influx of businesses.

 Three new universities will open doors on the west